In This Guide

 - NBN quirks: FTTN drops in older suburbs like Annerley and Toowong; HFC outages in parts of Carindale; CG-NAT on some plans breaks remote access and VoIP.

-Try these safe steps:
+Try these safe steps before logging a P1:

 - Check NBN lights: Power, DSL/Online, and LAN should be solid.